How to Increase the Trade In or Re-Sale Value of my Car

 5. Always keep records and documentation

 Finally, it’s vital that you store all your car repairs and maintenance with receipts if you want to eventually sell your car.
 A document service history shows the prospective buyer that you have maintained your vehicle.
-A significant amount of money will be knocked off your car valuation if you don’t have significant history to show that it’s been well maintained.
+A significant amount of money will be knocked off your car valuation if you don’t have a significant history to show that it’s been well maintained.